flschr/mbplugin-tours/SETUP.md

 ### Maps not showing
 → Check that Leaflet libraries were downloaded (see 1.2)

+### Static map workflow failing
+→ Ensure the `MAPBOX_ACCESS_TOKEN` secret is present in your backup repo → Check the GitHub Action logs for Mapbox HTTP errors or quota issues

 ### Tours page shows "No tours yet"
 → Run workflow manually to generate tours.json